SRvSaha/CoWinVaccineSlotFinder/README.md

 Go to the Releases Section of the Application, download the ZIP file, exact it, Modify the settings inside appsettings.json, Run the Executable (EXE in case of Windows).

+### How to Get User Specific Information for appsetting.json

+1. Go to cowin.gov.in
+2. Generate OTP and keep the Network Tab Open with Filter on XHR Requests [F12 Window, Network Tab]
+3. Validate the OTP you received on your registered mobile number
+4. Check the Response JSON from /validateMobileOtp Endpoint and get the value inside "token", that's your Auth Token which is valid for 15 minutes.
+5. To Get the Beneficiary ID: Check the response from /beneficiaries endpoint, you'll get the beneficiary ID.
+Another way to get the Beneficiary ID is to decode the AuthToken from jwt.io and get it from there.
+6. Put these values in the appsettings.json file
+7. Once all these are done!
+Run the Application EXE, and make sure to restart the application with new Auth Token.

 As simple as that!